joekcollins/guitarchord/README.md

 ## 📁 Features
 Guitar Fretboard Mapping
 Each of the six strings (E, A, D, G, B, E) is represented with its notes from the open string up to the 15th fret.
+User can choose between displaying notes in Sharps or Flats

 ## Extensive Chord Dictionary
 Includes: